-Personality traits Integrity, strong sense of ethics Impartiality, highly trustworthy, and popular Positive attitude toward taking on new challenges Strong sense of responsibility, courage Physical and mental toughness Skills Decisiveness to forge ahead with reforms, sound judgment Leadership that builds global networks and mobilizes the organization as a team Ability to anticipate change and build strategies that form a vision for the Company

-Composition of the Executive Nomination and Remuneration Council
+Personality traits Integrity, strong sense of ethics Impartiality, highly trustworthy, and popular Positive attitude toward taking on new challeng Strong sense of responsibility, courage Physical and mental toughness Skills Decisiveness to forge ahead with reforms, sour Leadership that builds global networks and mo Ability to anticipate change and build strategie council conducts ongoing discussions based on a diverse range of information concerning the candidates.
+Such information is obtained from parties inside and outside the Company and includes past achievements, employment histories, character evaluations, and assessments of suitability for management positions.
+In addition, for CxO positions and below, DENSO identifies candidates for the succession of key core management posts inside and outside Japan and grooms these candidates from medium- and long-term perspectives.